Paul Road School General Music

-Please click on the link for your grade level below for this week's Music Class.
-Take care, and I hope to see you all soon!Week of April 6, 2020:Kindergarten and Grade 1 Mr. Rogers meets a Brass QuintetGrades 2 and 3 Peter and the Wolf Story with an OrchestraGrades 4 and 5 STOMP - Out Loud - Rhythm from garbage!Want more music activities to explore?MusicPlay Online is offering free student accounts during the COVID-19 school closure.
+Access the Zoom meeting links through on Mrs. Wakeman's page in your Music course in Schoology.Week of April 6, 2020:Kindergarten and Grade 1 Mr. Rogers meets a Brass QuintetGrades 2 and 3 Peter and the Wolf Story with an OrchestraGrades 4 and 5 STOMP - Out Loud - Rhythm from garbage!Want more music activities to explore?MusicPlay Online is offering free student accounts during the COVID-19 school closure.
 Students can explore listening and music reading activities as well as many musical games by visiting MusicPlay Online.You do not need to create an account.
 Simply follow these steps:

 - Go to this website: https://musicplayonline.com/

 - Enter Snow for your username and 2020 as your password.

 This website is designed for Mrs. Wakeman's General Music students, Chorus students, and parents.
 Click on the links to discover what we will learn in each grade.
 Chorus singers and families can find more information - including sound files - by following the Chorus link.
 Follow us on TWITTER @Music_PaulRoad

 General music class for Grades K-5 meets once a week for 50 minutes.
 Our UPK students have music for 35 minutes.

 Why is Music Education important in the lives of children?